Any stock cooler can keep the CPU from overheating.

-It sure is convenient when your CPU ships with a cooler bundled in the box, but is what comes in the box really good enough?
+It sure is convenient when your CPU ships with a cooler included in the box, but is what comes in the box good enough?

 AMD Stock Coolers vs Intel Stock Coolers

 Intel and AMD ship different coolers with different CPUs.
 Intel’s low-profile cooler and AMD’s Wraith Stealth that ship with the cheaper and less-demanding CPUs and APUs both feature relatively small heatsinks so that they can get loud under heavy load and the temperatures can quickly go over 70 degrees Celsius even with stock clock speeds.

 Ultimately, AMD’s Wraith Stealth does have the advantage compared to Intel’s offering, given that it is quieter – as the name suggests – but neither are exactly ideal for overclocking.